4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 | Internal date short           | short           | 03/25/2020                     |
 | ISO Date Time *(3)*           | iso8601         | 2020-03-25T00:00:00            |

 *(1)* To avoid ambiguity and in accordance with current practice, the abbreviated date formats display "jun" for June and "jul" for July.
-This particularity only applies to French versions of 4D.
+Esta particularidad sólo se aplica a las versiones francesas de 4D.

 *(2)* The year is displayed using two digits when it belongs to the interval (1930;2029) otherwise it will be displayed using four digits.
 This is by default but it can be modified using the [SET DEFAULT CENTURY](https://doc.4d.com/4Dv17R6/4D/17-R6/SET-DEFAULT-CENTURY.301-4311596.en.html) command.